jbx-protocol/juice-docs/docs/dao/README.md

 sidebar_position: 1
 ---

-# About JuiceboxDAO
+# About JBX

-JuiceboxDAO invests in the development of the Juicebox protocol and the ecosystem around it, enabling global capital formation for people and projects.
+JBX runs as a business investing in the development of the Juicebox protocol and the ecosystem around it, enabling global capital formation for people and projects.

-JuiceboxDAO's finances and developments are accounted for entirely in the open, and it invests exclusively in open source initiatives.
+JBX's finances and developments are accounted for entirely in the open, and it invests growth oriented open source initiatives.
 To participate, read the [contributing guide](contribute) and [join the Discord](https://discord.gg/juicebox).

 We believe open operations established entirely on blockchains gives investors, builders, and consumers access to the global internet market at an unprecedented scale, while reducing risks of intermediary control.
+The Juicebox protocol serves as a tool to establish competative business models that support the open internet's success.

-- Learn about the DAO's core values in the [Foundation](foundation).
+- Learn about the JBX's core values in the [Principles](principles).
-- If you are interested in contributing to the DAO, read the [Contributor Guide](contribute).
+- If you are interested in contributing to JBX, read the [Contributor Guide](contribute).
-- To learn more about JBX, read [JBX & Fees](/dao/jbx/).
+- To learn more about JBX's business, read [JBX & Fees](/dao/jbx/).
-- Learn more about the [Juicebox Ecosystem](/user/resources/ecosystem/).
+- Learn more about the [Juicebox protocol](/docs/dev/).

 <details>